LukeWinikates/prolog-scheduler/record.md

 I've never written in Prolog before, but I read about it in '7 languages in 7 weeks', and this sounds like a good problem for it solve.
 I'd like to try.

 Let's start out with some Prolog-isms.
 Prolog starts off with lists of facts.

+so the first facts that I'll list are which days the team is in palo alto.
+If they're not in Palo Alto, maybe they're somewhere else, but they can remote pair.

+{{put the initial commit version of palo_alto.pl here}}

+So what's next.
+We need to tell it some rules about pairing.
+Good candidates are:

+Prefer pairing with somebody different from the person from yesterday.
+Prefer local pairing over remote pairing.

+Ok, I forgot-- if you're in sf, it's better to pair with somebody is sf than palo alto